miyako/4d-presentation-summit-2023/Advanced Options for the Application Builder/README.md

 The 4D logo on the user login dialog can be replaced by an image file named *LoginImage.png*[^loginimage] placed in the project folder.
 The file must be a `.png` image and its size must be `80x80`.

-The 4D application icon[^loginimage] can be replaced by an icon file named after the structure file or project name.
+The 4D application icon[^CustomIcon] can be replaced by an icon file named after the structure file or project name.
 The file must be a `.icns` image on Mac or `.ico` on Windows.

 ---